stanleysie/riscv-ovpsim-plus-demo/README.md

 * Run your program with `run.sh` in Ubuntu Terminal or `run.bat` in CMD.
 <br /><br />
 ## **Files Description**
-**`test.asm`**

-A sample RISC-V program to do a vector multiplication without RISC-V Vector Extension.

 **`vtest.c`**

 A sample C program to do a vector multiplication using the RISC-V Vector Extension.